richard-scryber/scryber.core/docs/index.rst

 =============

-**Helping to change the way we can use documents is at the heart of everything we do.**
+**What if there was a better way to create documents, is at the heart of everything we do.**

-Scryber is **the** engine to create dynamic documents quickly and easily with consistant styles and easy flowing layout.
+Scryber is **the** engine to create dynamic PDF documents quickly and easily from HTML templates with consistant styles, your own data, and an easy flowing layout.
 It's open source; flexible; styles based; data driven and with a low learning curve.

-A document generation tool written entirely in C# for dotnet 5 using XHTML, CSS and even SVG.
+Written entirely in C# for dotnet 5 using HTML, CSS and SVG.

 Documentation for previous 1.0.x pdfx versions for `Read the docs here <https://scrybercore.readthedocs.io/en/v1.0.0.20-beta/>`_